 - Severe pain in the belly, sides or lower back (pain may start and go away suddenly)

 - Pain that moves to groin area (groin pain)

 - Blood in the urine

-- A swollen kidney or kidneys, causing pain, often severe
+- A swollen kidney (or kidneys)

 - Bowel disease such as Crohn’s disease or inflammatory bowel disorder